kotiabhishek07/ATM--Console-Based/README.md

-# ATM System - Python Program
+# ATM CONSOLE BASED USING PYTHON

 This Python program simulates an **ATM** system with a simple console-based interface.
 The system provides various functionalities, such as withdrawing funds, depositing money, generating and verifying PINs, and retrieving mini statements.
 It uses a dictionary to store account information and demonstrates basic Python concepts like loops, conditionals, and data structures.